xsf/xmpp.org/content/blog/newsletter/2024-12-05-newsletter.md

 - [Monal](https://monal-im.org/) has released version [6.4.6](https://github.com/monal-im/Monal/releases/tag/Build_iOS_989) for iOS an macOS.
 - [Cheogram](https://cheogram.com/) has released version [2.17.2-2](https://git.sr.ht/~singpolyma/cheogram-android/refs/2.17.2-2) for Android.
 This release brings a chat requests feature to hide possible SPAM, with an option to report all.
 Additionally, it comes with several improvements and bugfixes.
 Also worth noting, since this last November, Cheogram is once again available for download from the Google Play Store!

-{{< figure src="/images/newsletter/2024-12-05/cheogram.png" caption="Cheogram 2.17.2-2 navigation drawer with account and tag filters and SPAM control, with option to report all from feature" >}}
+{{< figure src="/images/newsletter/2024-12-05/cheogram.png" caption="Cheogram 2.17.2-2 navigation drawer with account and tag filters and SPAM control, featuring the option report all." >}}

 ### XMPP Servers